Developer Guide

 Step 1.
 The user launches the application for the first time.
 The VersionedAddressBook will be initialized with the initial address book state, and the currentStatePointer pointing to that single address book state.

 Step 2.
 The user executes delete 5 command to delete the 5th person in the address book.
-The delete command calls Model#commitAddressBook(), causing the modified state of the address book after the delete 5 command executes to be saved in the addressBookStateList, and the currentStatePointer is shifted to the newly inserted address book state.
+The delete command calls Model#commitAddressBook(), causing the modified state of the application after the command executes to be saved in the addressBookStateList, and the currentStatePointer is shifted to the newly inserted state.

 Step 3.
 The user executes add n/David … to add a new person.
-The add command also calls Model#commitAddressBook(), causing another modified address book state to be saved into the addressBookStateList.
+The add command also calls Model#commitAddressBook(), causing another modified application state to be saved into the addressBookStateList.

-Model#commitAddressBook(), so the address book state will not be saved into the addressBookStateList.
+Model#commitAddressBook(), so the application state will not be saved into the addressBookStateList.

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the undo command.
-The undo command will call Model#undoAddressBook(), which will shift the currentStatePointer once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The user executes the undo command.
+The undo command will call Model#undoAddressBook(), which shifts the currentStatePointer once to the left, pointing it to the previous state, and restores the application data to that state.

 currentStatePointer is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
 The undo command uses Model#canUndoAddressBook() to check if this is the case.
 If so, it will return an error to the user rather